Skip to main content

 Assign an IP address within the range 192.168.0.1 to 192.168.0.255 to the interface connecting to the Client (Node 1) Isidore device (default IP: 192.168.0.1).

-For additional nodes, ensure each device is configured with unique IP addresses that follow the incremental pattern (e.g., 192.168.0.2, 192.168.0.3, etc.).
+For additional nodes, ensure each device is configured with a unique IP address that follows an incremental pattern (e.g., 192.168.0.2, 192.168.0.3, etc.).

 To access the Management Portal of your nodes, connect all the nodes you wish to manage to a switch using their Black side Ethernet interfaces.
 Then, connect your computer to the same switch and assign the computer an IP address, such as 192.168.0.50, ensuring this IP address is not already in use by any of the nodes.